Printing Black and White digital photography

 - -update- Nik Sharpener Pro V3 review

-- update 2014 – making a huge print from a small file
+- Making a huge print from a small file

 Don’t be afraid of sharpening for the intended viewing distance – I know that anyone who comes and immediately looks at one of my huge prints from six inches away is probably not the kind of person who is going to buy one.